takenet/blip-ditto-import/README.md

 ## Installation

-This package is meant to be used with **npx** command, which by default, will ask you to install it to your urser context on the first run.
+This package is meant to be used with **npx** command, which by default, will ask you to install it to your user context on the first run.

 If you prefer to have the package inside your project's node_modules you can execute the following: